 Today we’ve got an exclusive interview with the rare LEGO collector, known as rarelego on Instagram.
-Many thanks to legofan_4 for writing up the questions and arranging the interview, go give him a follow for daily LEGO news!
+Many thanks to Twitter user legofan_4 for writing up the questions and arranging the interview!
 Let’s get started with the interview.

 2. When did you start collecting LEGO bricks?
 Did you remember your first LEGO set?